x509-hbs/draft-gazdag-x509-hash-sigs/README.md

-# Algorithm Identifiers for Hash-based Signatures for Use in the Internet X.509 Public Key Infrastructure
+# Internet X.509 Public Key Infrastructure: Algorithm Identifiers for Hash-based Signatures

 This is the working area for the individual Internet-Draft, "Algorithm Identifiers for Hash-based Signatures for Use in the Internet X.509 Public Key Infrastructure".